Jonathan Fawcett, Headteacher

 Shane Worrall, Deputy Headteacher

 Shane gained a degree in Education with Mathematics from Sheffield Hallam University.
 He has now worked in five secondary schools in Lincolnshire and Derbyshire, three of which as a senior leader.

 He joined Swanwick Hall School in 2014 and has been responsible for our inclusion provision, leading on Safeguarding, our pastoral system and being the leadership team link for Special Educational needs and Disability since 2019.

-Karen Whitehead, Assistant Headteacher
+Karen Whitehead, Deputy Headteacher

 Paula Shanahan, Assistant Headteacher

 Paula started her teaching career in 2013, after completing a joint honours degree in Geography and Sport Science at Loughborough University.
 Part way through her degree, she spent a year living in Sweden as part of the ERASMUS programme, where she spent her time studying master degree level modules in Geography at Lund University.
 Realising a passion for working with young people, Paula went on to complete her PGCE in geography secondary education at the University of Nottingham.
 She has spent her career working within the Two Counties Trust, leading a successful geography department, then progressing to become head of humanities in 2016.
 In 2018, she was successful in her application to become a Specialist Leader in Education (SLE) specialising in the geography curriculum and differentiation, supporting schools outside of her own including primary and secondary schools as well as universities.
 Paula joined Swanwick Hall in 2021 as an assistant headteacher where she is responsible for teaching and learning, in particular the progress of disadvantaged students, literacy, careers and cultural capital.